ShounakSinha/eCommerce/README.md

-Here’s a detailed README.md for your Interactive Resume project:
+Here’s a detailed README.md for your E-commerce Product Page project:

 ---

-# Interactive Resume
+# E-commerce Product Page

-Welcome to my Interactive Resume project!
-This repository showcases a modern, dynamic, and responsive resume built using HTML, CSS, and JavaScript.
-The resume features interactive elements, such as expandable sections, scrollable content, and hover effects, alongside data visualization components that highlight my skills and experience.
+Welcome to the E-commerce Product Page project!
+This repository contains the code for a dynamic and interactive product page, designed to enhance the user experience with features like image sliders, zoom effects, dynamic pricing, and an interactive shopping cart.

 ## Table of Contents